Report a highways emergency

 Examples of highways emergencies / faults that may pose a danger to the public include:

 - Manholes or grates that are missing

-- Damaged street lights, traffic signals, lit bollards, lit signs where wires are exposed
+- Traffic signalled junctions or crossing, all lights out, damaged street lights, traffic signals, lit bollards and lit signs where wires are exposed

 - Debris, including mud, stones or oil on the road